 To do this, in the claim form, you will need to already include all the different websites or social media platforms from which you have obtained the user’s information, and which you want to be covered by the injunction.

 If you want to apply for an injunction against persons unknown, for harassment or for defamation of your character, follow the following steps.
 The first step, before you can apply for an injunction against known or unknown persons, is to take reasonable steps to try and identify your online harassers.

 Once you have taken those steps, you will be able to file a claim which, in the case of an unknown individual, is likely not to be defended.
 As the claim isn't defended, you will need to apply for a default judgment and for an injunction and an order to pay damages and legal costs against persons unknown.
 If you know the identity of the individual who has been harassing or defaming you, the process of applying for an injunction would depend on whether the individual decides to defend the claim.

 Not really.
-In our experience, the court will want to see that you have taken all reasonable steps to try and identity the defaming or harassing individuals.
+In our experience, the court will want to see that you have taken all reasonable steps to try and identify the defaming or harassing individual.

-This includes making an application for a disclosure or an NPO if making such application is practical.
-Disclosure request from Google are always considered as practical steps so the court would expect you to at least try and identify your harasser through a disclosure order from Google.
+This includes making an application for disclosure or an NPO if making such an application is practical.
+Disclosure requests from Google are always considered as practical steps so the court would expect you to at least try and identify your harasser through a disclosure order from Google.

 After applying for disclosure from Google, you might be able to build up a picture that will be sufficient to help identify the harassing or defaming individual.
-You will need to either add their names to the claim, apply for an additional disclosure order against another third party company, (such as a mobile phone) or file for a claim for defamation or harassment against persons unknown.
+You will need to either add their names to the claim, apply for an additional disclosure order against another third party company, (such as a mobile phone company) or file a claim for defamation or harassment against persons unknown.

-Each option will have its own benefits and will involve different amount of work and legal cost.
+Each option will have its own benefits and will involve different amounts of work and legal costs.
 After you file a claim with the court, there would be a number of variables that will determine the best way for you to move forward.
-After each step, you, should evaluate the situation, the prospects of success and any associate costs before deciding on your the next step.
+After each step, you should evaluate the situation, the prospects of success and any associated costs before deciding on the next step.